Klink5D/biome-shiny/README.md

 # Biome-shiny
-##  A Shiny R app for microbiome analysis, built around the "microbiome" package
+##  A Shiny R app for microbiome visualization, built around the "microbiome" package

 #### 1. Features
 Biome-shiny has, at its core, the Microbiome and Phyloseq libraries.
 As such, the test dataset used to demonstrate the app's features can also be found within the standalone Microbiome library.